 In the realm of finance, the market value of assets, products, etc., continually fluctuates.
 Manually logging changes into a document, drawing inferences and patterns, revisiting numerical data, and so on can take many hours.
-Heatmaps remove multiple steps from the process, enabling users to quickly visualize complex data points and easily compare performance of companies.
+Heatmaps remove multiple steps from the process, enabling users to quickly visualize complex data points and easily compare the performance of companies.

 Filters can be set based on the duration for which you want to see the heatmap, industry, and so on.
 Using heatmaps, brokers and investors can more easily understand stock performance and make better investment decisions.